-Oral hygiene is a very important aspect in our daily lives, it enjoy a clean healthy teeth and improves our attitude and self-esteem, giving us absolute safety when eating our food, to smile and to communicate with others, also involved in disease prevention.
+Oral hygiene is a very important aspect in our daily lives, it enjoys clean healthy teeth and improves our attitude and self-esteem, giving us absolute safety when eating our food, to smile and to communicate with others, also involved in disease prevention.

 Without proper maintenance, you can develop periodontal disease, leading to bleeding and sore gums, especially when tooth brushing and eating.
 Visit al-faperio.co.uk for more information.

-Our mouth is the gateway to microorganisms, reaching microbiotic strains have thousands waiting to disease, the humidity and temperature of the mouth makes this an ideal medium for the reproduction of bacteria and feed on the fermentation of food debris left in your mouth, being the only means of prevention, have a good oral hygiene.
+Our mouth is the gateway to microorganisms, reaching macrobiotic strains have thousands waiting to disease, the humidity and temperature of the mouth make this an ideal medium for the reproduction of bacteria and feed on the fermentation of food debris left in your mouth, being the only means of prevention, have good oral hygiene.

-The bacteria are transmitted through saliva, being easy to spread, for example, by blowing the foods our children eat, to eat and drink from the same glass covered and others, kissing, among others.
+The bacteria are transmitted through saliva, is easy to spread, for example, by blowing the foods our children eat, to eat and drink from the same glass-covered and others, kissing, among others.